mysteryhunt/puzzle-www/README.md

 Code for the MIT Mystery Hunt website.
 On the Puzzle Club Athena locker, /mit/puzzle/www.

+## Development

+- From the folder, run `python3 -m http.server`.
+By default it opens a server at [http://localhost:8000/](http://localhost:8000/).
+- We use a combination of [React](https://reactjs.org/) and [htm](https://github.com/developit/htm).
+- After developing, just put it on the server.
+It works.

 ## Updating new hunt

 - Link the hunt website to year/, add it to .gitignore (because we're currently not storing that in the repo, I guess), and update huntsbyyear.